dngulin/ksi/README.md

 ## About

 > [!WARNING]
-> The project is in the prototype development stage
+> The project is in the alpha version stage

 This unity package provides a data-oriented design framework for Unity DOTS.
 It implies using the special attribute (trait) system